aws-deepracer-community/deepracer-for-cloud/docs/docker.md

 ### Limitations

 * The Sagemaker container can only be run on the manager.
-* OpenGL is not supported as Swarm does not support `ipc=host`.
 * Docker images are downloaded from Docker Hub.
-Locally built images are allowed only if they have a unique name.
+Locally built images are allowed only if they have a unique tag, not in Docker Hub.
 If you have multiple Docker nodes ensure that they all have the image available.

 ### Connecting Workers